0xtimmy/web-diffusion/README.md

 - `kernels_*`: GPU operation (kernel) definitions, this where functions are typically implemented

 ## Contribution Notes
-- ALWAYS BRANCH before writing new code, then make a PR to get it put into master
+- ALWAYS BRANCH before writing new code, then make a PR to get it put into master, branches should be prefixed with your name
 - ff to ping me anytime
 - [pytorch ource code](https://github.com/pytorch/pytorch/tree/main), for reference
 - [webGPU shading language](https://www.w3.org/TR/WGSL/), for reference